 The anterior cruciate ligament (ACL) suffers injury more often than the other ligaments in the knee.
 When it’s torn, chances are you’ll need an ACL repair.
 At Ortho 1 Medical Group, the team of orthopedic surgeons and sports medicine specialists have years of experience using arthroscopic ACL repair.
 Their goal is to help their patients regain their ligament strength and return to competitive sports.
-Call the office in La Jolla or Chula Vista, California, today or use the online booking feature to schedule an appointment.
+Call the office in San Diego, Chula Vista, La Jolla, or Coronado, California, today or use the online booking feature to schedule an appointment.

 An ACL repair is a surgical procedure to reconstruct the torn ligament.
 Your ACL connects your lower thigh (femur) to the upper shinbone (tibia), stabilizing your knee as you move in ways that rotate or twist the joint.

 ACL tears often happen during sports activities when you: